morzan1001/forward_auth_grpc_plugin/README.md

 The GRPC Forward Auth Plugin for Traefik allows validating incoming requests against a gRPC authentication service.
 It forwards authentication requests to the gRPC authentication service and checks the response to decide whether to allow or deny the request.

+### Why i created this plugin

+I had the problem that my entire backend speaks grpc. all services of a microservice infrastructure communicate with each other via grpc.
+But I wanted to use traefik to check authentication.
+Otherwise I would have had to write logic for this in every service.
+Traefik already offers a [forwardAuth](https://doc.traefik.io/traefik/middlewares/http/forwardauth/) for http backends.
+In fact, my first setup was to use this forward auth and then the plugin [http2grcp](https://github.com/v-electrolux/http2grpc), but the constant translation in protocols was a bit unpleasant :D

 ## Installation

 To install the plugin, add the following configuration to your Traefik configuration file: